Consumer Complaints and Reviews

 More about JJ→

 Customizable diet plans, expert support, and a community forum are among the benefits of eDiets.
 Rather than a one-size-fits-all plan, eDiet allows you to choose from weight loss and wellness plan options which include the Vitabot Plan and the Nutrihand Plan.
 For a monthly fee, the Vitabot Plan allows you to create a personal profile and weight loss goals, then use their online database to create a meal plan and shopping list.
 The fully integrated mobile app makes it easy to track your progress, and can even be integrated with your FitBit activity tracker.
 The Nutrihand Plan takes a bit of the guesswork out of the process by suggesting top diet plans instead of asking you to choose your own meals weekly.
 Diet options with eDiet are vegetarian and diabetes friendly and tailored to your individual needs.

 - Variety: There are enough options here to fit any lifestyle and goals.
 Anyone can find a plan through eDiet that works.

 - Personalization: This is the antithesis of a one-size-fits-all plan.
 A large food database allows you to create a plan that works for you, whether you’re 18 or 80.

 - Support: Expert support and a forum both enhance accountability and compliance. eDiets doesn’t just want you to find the perfect fit; they’ll do everything they can to make sure you stick with that program.

-- Best for Dieters with food sensitivities, kids and teens and former athletes.
+- Best for those who want a customized diet plan, dieters with food sensitivities, teens and former athletes.